-The Safety Manager, EOC and Employee Safety Committee evaluates the Workplace Safety Plan annually for its scope, objectives, performance, and effectiveness, as required under RCW 72.23.400.
+The Director of Facilities, Safety Manager, EOC and Employee Safety Committee evaluates the Workplace Safety Plan annually for its scope, objectives, performance, and effectiveness, as required under RCW 72.23.400.
 A year-end workplace safety summary is presented to the EOC Committee, Employee Safety Committee, Quality Council and Governing Body.

-Appendix A: Workplace Safety Plan - 2017 Security and Safety Assessment Eastern State Hospital
+Appendix A: Workplace Safety Plan - 2019 Security and Safety Assessment Eastern State Hospital